melinda-z/CI-MS2-MovieQuiz/testing.md

 - No Repeating Questions in the round

-  Double checked there is no repeated question shows up in the same round by playing the game and console.log all 10 questions.
+  Double checked there is no repeated question showing up in the same round by playing the game and console log all 10 questions.

 - Move to the next question automaticly